GuosaE/GuosaE/README.md

 :zap: I'm a software developer with a background in mathematics and a deep interest in science and innovation.

-:computer: I’m interested in backend and frontend software development, machine learning and artificial intelligence, quantum computing, and AR/VR technologies.
+:computer: I am interested in backend and frontend software development, machine learning and artificial intelligence, quantum computing, and AR/VR technologies.

 :handshake: I’m interested in collaborating with other developers and in contributing to open source projects.